omarchy-kathmandu/talks/episode-1/presentations/PURU.md

 ## About me.

 My name is Puru, and I've been using Linux for almost a 15+ years now.
 I'm also very active in Kubernetes and DevOps community, but we aren't going to talk about Kubernetes or DevOps, we'll be talking about Lomux on Desktop.

+You can find me on LinkedIn to scan this QR.

 What is Omarchy?
 - Omarchy is Linux distrubtuion.